edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 Supporting two different protocols introduces significant complexity to the system.
 For example, HTTP and WebSocket servers could have different scaling needs.
 To determine the scalability thresholds of each, load tests need to be run that address both traffic patterns.

 WebSocket clients exhibit different behavior from those that are connected via HTTP.
 When an HTTP server fails, traffic can be load balanced and re-directed to another server the next time a request is issued.
 However, if a WebSocket server fails, all clients are disconnected from that bi-directional communication simultaneously.
-Often, they all try to reconnect at the same time, which can create a ["thundering herd"](https://en.wikipedia.org/wiki/Thundering_herd_problem) problem.
+Often, they all try to reconnect at the same time, which can create a "thundering herd"[^7] problem.
 Applications that support both HTTP and WebSockets need to be able to handle this.

 #### iii.
 Fan-out messaging pattern